Kirkus Reviews, the leading book recommendation site in America, have

 and have called the book one of the LGBTQ books to ‘keep reading … once Pride month is over’

 **BRIXTON NIGHTS BY AMY TOLLYFIELD IS OUT NOW**

 and available to buy online from all good stockists, including but potentially not limited to:

 Happy shopping! 🙂

-I’ve had two amazing, pre-publication reviews of Brixton Nights from two
+I’ve had two amazing reviews of Brixton Nights by two

 You can also read the review below:

 ‘A meandering but often affecting tale of ties that bind—and leave deep marks‘